develonursahin/bobyai_sc/README.md

 Some challenges encountered during the development process:

 - **Onboarding Movie List**: The case requirement was to display movie posters rotating along the inner surface of a circular path.
 In the current implementation, the movie list rotates on the outer side of a circular path.
-This limitation was due to the constraints of Flutter’s ListWheelScrollView widget configuration.
+This limitation was due to the constraints of Flutter's ListWheelScrollView widget configuration.

 ## 🛠️ Technologies Used